jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (b) is included in adjusted net income of the borrower for the income year if paragraph (a) does not apply.
 (2) A distribution from a listed PIE that is derived by the borrower in an income year is included in adjusted net income of the borrower for the income year.

+### 7 Deposits in main income equalisation accounts
+The borrower’s adjusted net income is increased by the amount of a main income equalisation deposit the borrower makes for the income year.

-### 7 Refunds from main income equalisation accounts
+### 7A Refunds from main income equalisation accounts
-A refund under sections EH 8 to EH 26 of the Act (which relate to refunds from main income equalisation accounts) of a deposit made on or after 1 April 2014 is not included in adjusted net income of a borrower, except to the extent that the refund is interest payable to the borrower under section EH 6 of the Act (Interest on deposits in main income equalisation account).
+The borrower’s adjusted net income does not include the amount of a main income equalisation refund the borrower receives for the income year.

-### 8 Borrowers who are shareholders in close companies
+### 8 Borrowers who are major shareholders in close companies
-(1) This clause applies to a borrower who is a major shareholder in a close company on the last day of the company’s income year.
+(1) This clause applies for the purpose of determining the amount that is included in the adjusted net income of a borrower for an income year when the borrower is a major shareholder in a close company (the company) on the last day of the company’s income year.
+(2) The amount included in the borrower’s adjusted net income is the greater of— (a) zero; and
+  (b) the amount calculated using the formula in subclause (3), adjusted, if applicable, by subclauses (4) and (5) for main income equalisation account amounts.
-(2) The borrower's adjusted net income for the income year includes an amount calculated using the following formula, if the amount is greater than zero,—a × (b − c)where—ais the voting interest (in percentage) in the company held by the borrower on the last day of the company's income yearbis the net income of the company for the company's income yearcis the total dividends paid by the company for the company's income year.
+(3) For the purposes of subclause (2), the relevant amount is calculated using the formula—p × (r − s)where—pis the percentage voting interests for the company held, on the last day of the company’s income year, by the borrowerris the net income of the company for the company’s income yearsis the total dividends paid by the company for the company’s income year.
+(4) For the purposes of subclause (2)﻿(b), if the company makes a main income equalisation deposit for the company’s income year, the amount of the deposit is added to item r in the formula in subclause (3).
+(5) For the purposes of subclause (2)﻿(b), if the company receives a main income equalisation refund for the company’s income year, the amount of the refund is subtracted from item r in the formula in subclause (3).

 ### 9 Treatment of distributions from superannuation schemes
 (1) Subclause (3) applies if a borrower receives a distribution from a superannuation scheme in an income year and—